Configuring SCIM User Provisioning With Azure Active Directory

 • The SCIM feature is activated for your organization.
 If not, contact your Customer Success Manager.

-• You have one of the following permissions to configure provisioning in Azure AD:
+• You have one of the following permissions to configure provisioning in Microsoft Entra ID:

 • Application Administrator